geneb/OctoPrint-Delta-Calibration/README.md

 the calibration sequence!
 If you fail to do this, the calibration routine will NOT know what the current parameters are and you'll get poor, bad, or moderately catastrophic results.

+[07Feb18]
+I've updated the plugin so that it checks 16 points (10 outer, 6 inner) instead of the usual 10.
+This appears to result in a better calibration, at least with the machines I've tested on.

 Enjoy!